-We welcome enquiries from applicants who seek to become SCST Foster Carers regardless of their gender, marital status, sexuality, ethnicity, disability, religion, culture or employment status.
+We welcome enquiries from applicants who seek to become SCF Foster Carers, regardless of their gender, marital status, sexuality, ethnicity, disability, religion, culture or employment status.
 This assists our opportunity to be able to provide a broad range of placements to children who present with a broad range of need and who are from a broad range of backgrounds.
 Any applicants convicted of an offence against a child or a serious offence against an adult will not be able to foster with us.
-We can only consider applicants who have at least one spare bedroom available to offer for potential fostering placements.
+We can consider applicants who have at least one spare bedroom available to offer for potential fostering placements or can accommodate a child in their bedroom for children aged 0-2 years.

-Following receipt of an initial enquiry to become a Foster Carer, an 'Initial Home Visit' a home visit will be arranged and this provides an opportunity to have an honest, two-way discussion about fostering and to assist both the service and the applicant to consider whether fostering will be right for the applicant.
-If both parties are happy to proceed and once a completed application & consent form (Stage 1) has been received by the agency, a qualified Social Worker will be allocated to conduct an assessment with the prospective carer and their family.
+Following receipt of an initial enquiry to become a Foster Carer, an 'Initial Home Visit' will be arranged if the eligibility criteria is met, and this provides an opportunity to have an honest, two-way discussion about fostering and to assist both the service and the applicant to consider whether fostering will be right for the applicant.
+If both parties are happy to proceed and once a completed application & consent form has been received by the agency and agreed, a qualified Social Worker will be allocated to conduct an assessment with the prospective carer and their family.